 This day consists primarily of bodyweight exercises done in supersets.
 You’ll need less than an hour for this fast-paced workout, which will leave you feeling like you have more energy coming out than going in.

 For most exercises, go 12 to 15 reps, trying to finish each superset in under a minute.
 For pushups, pullups, and dips, perform as many reps as possible.
 Do each superset twice, resting only after the second exercise; if you’re feeling ambitious, you may do each superset three times.

-Intended to be done on Thanksgiving—will be a hard-and-heavy weight-training session.
+This will be a hard-and-heavy weight-training session.
 Blauner says this workout, which focuses on big, powerful motions, will hit every major muscle group in the body.